AusDTO/dto-design-guide/.github/ISSUE_TEMPLATE.md

 ## Which entry/section is this related to?

-For example: design principles or the global navigation pattern.
+For example: [design principles](/getting-started/design-principles/) or the [site navigation pattern](/patterns/navigation/index.html#site-navigation).

 ## Good example